9-8-7-6/django_learning_notes/README.md

 8. Render
 9. Response

-Html:
+Html
   head:Metadata about the page.
-  body:Display content of the page. a is anchor,href = hypertext reference -->
+  body:Display content of the page. a is anchor,href = hypertext reference